 Anaerobic digestion allows us to beneficially reuse biodegradable products.
-Much like efforts to reuse paper grocery bags before recycling, or sewing old clothing together to make a quilt, anaerobic digestion provides a second life for much of today’s food and agricultural leftovers.
+Much like efforts to reuse paper grocery bags before recycling, or sewing old clothing together to make a quilt, the process provides a second life for much of today’s food and agricultural leftovers.
 For example, CleanBay is using anaerobic digestion to repurpose the more than 14 million tons of poultry litter – an industry term for manure, feathers, and bedding from chickens – produced each year in the United States.
 Through our proprietary anaerobic digestion-based process, we’re able to naturally convert this poultry industry byproduct into two new, usable products: renewable natural gas (RNG) and an organic slow-release fertilizer.

 Anaerobic digestion is also helping address challenging environmental issues.
 Historically, farms have stored unrefined poultry litter on site until it could be spread on farm fields as fertilizer.
 While responsible field application of poultry litter follows a nutrient management plan, there are still unintended consequences of untreated litter.
 Examples include release of nitrous oxide, a potent greenhouse gas, and runoff of nitrogen, phosphorus and pathogens from the chicken gut, such as salmonella, which can adversely affect soil quality, harm groundwater and lead to polluted waterways and human illness.
 The agriculture community has made great strides to improve its environmental footprint – and anaerobic digestion can help take those efforts one step further.